radhika-kataria/PATCH-pipeline/README.md

 # PAThogen CHaracterisation (PATCH) pipeline

-PATCH pipeline implementation [Nextflow][url_nextflow] pipeline for processing host transcriptomic and genomic sequencing data.
+PATCH pipeline implementation [Nextflow][url_nextflow] pipeline for processing host transcriptomic and genomic sequencing data to identify pathogen-derived reads to a functional level in cancer datasets.

 The pipeline was written by the [Cancer Bioinformatics][url_cb] and [Translational Systems Biology][url_sb] group at [King's College London][url_kcl], UK.